 - For more information on skin-to-skin contact, check out our post here.

-- Visitors may be limited.
-This is done to protect your baby who still has an immature immune system.
-The hospital may limit visitors to healthy individuals over the age of 12 and this limit typically applies to siblings, too.
+- The hospital may limit visitors.
+Their goal is to protect your baby (as they have an immature immune system).
+Typically visitors are limited to healthy individuals over the age of 12 and this limit typically applies to siblings, too.
 Depending on the set up of the NICU where your baby is staying, your older child may be able to take a peek at their new brother or sister.

 - Your baby’s care team does not have a magic ball to predict when your baby can go home and things can change on a dime (for better or worse).
 Because of this, if you ask, “when can my baby come home?” you may not get a straight answer.
 Instead, consider asking what milestones your baby has to meet before they’re able to be discharged.
 Make a check list and check off each of the milestones as they are reached, reminding yourself that your baby is one step closer to coming home.

 - Celebrate these milestones – when your baby is weaned off the ventilator, when they go from IV nutrition to an NG tube to bottle feeding, when they come off CPAP.
 These are big deals in your baby’s life!

 - Be present during rounds, if possible.
 This is when you will have the best access to your baby’s care team (keep in mind that not all NICUs allow parents to be present during rounds, as multiple patients may be discussed and they need to preserve their privacy.

 Suggestions from Parents who have “been there, done that”

 - Unless you were using drugs, your baby’s stay in the NICU is most likely not your fault.
 Don’t beat yourself up over it.
 Instead, focus on advocating for your baby.

 - When they say, “your baby will be ok,” they mean that your baby will survive.
 They are not implying anything about when your baby will be able to go home with you or their long-term health.